ninetyh/tiktok-assistant-webapp/data/privacy.md

 # Introduction

-This Privacy Policy describes how **TikTokAssistant** and its affiliates ("NinetyH Studio", "we", "our" or "us") collect, use, and share information in connection with your use of our websites, services, and applications (collectively, the "Services").
+This Privacy Policy describes how **Rebotou** and its affiliates ("NinetyH Studio", "we", "our" or "us") collect, use, and share information in connection with your use of our websites, services, and applications (collectively, the "Services").

 This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect on our website.
 This policy is not applicable to any information collected offline or via channels other than this website.